mmarshall540/emacs-beginner-config/README.md

   `just-one-space` ("M-SPC"), and `ibuffer` instead of `list-buffers` ("C-x C-b")

-* The built-in completions system has been configured with sensible™ defaults.

-You can access the \*Completions\* buffer by pressing "TAB" or "C-n" in the minibuffer.
-This may be slow if you do it without narrowing the number of potential completions first.
-For example when you use "C-h v" to get the description of a variable, if you press "TAB" without entering any text, Emacs will have to compile a list of all variables it knows, which could take a few seconds.

-But if that proves to be an annoyance, feel free to "package-install RET vertico RET".

-The Vertico, Consult, Embark, Marginalia, Lin, and Corfu packages are recommended for installation, and all have been pre-configured.

-Diff-hl is also recommended for use with version-control, whether the built-in `vc-mode` or the external Magit package.
+The configuration sections of packages that are not installed will be skipped.
+And settings that have been customized (via the "Easy Customization" interface or one of the `customize` commands) will override settings found in the main init file.

-The Eglot package is also recommended, but it must be used with any of several "language server" programs that correspond to the programming language you are writing in.
+The Eglot package would have been included by default, but it must be used with a "language server" program that corresponds to the programming language you are writing in.
 The language server runs on your computer, but you must install it separately, using your operating system's package manager.

-The author prefers to disable certain user-interface features such as `scroll-bar-mode` and `tool-bar-mode` but will not assume that others share the same preference.
-However, you can toggle those features (and many others) from the Options menu in the "Show/Hide" submenu.
+The author prefers to disable certain user-interface features such as `scroll-bar-mode` and `tool-bar-mode` but will not assume that others share that preference.
+You can toggle those features (and many others) from the Options menu within the "Show/Hide" submenu.

+Changes to the defaults made via `customize` are saved to a separate "my-custom.el" file, which is created on first run.

-The idea is to provide an attractive starting point for your Emacs configuration in a single init file that stays relatively close to "vanilla" Emacs, while also including some bells and whistles to keep it interesting.
+The idea is to provide an attractive starting point for your Emacs configuration in a single init file that stays relatively close to so-called "vanilla" Emacs.
 Of course, you can (and should) change the configuration as you see fit.
-And you can (and should) experiment with different settings.

-The configuration sections of packages that have been deleted are skipped.
-Settings that have been customized will override settings found in the main init file.